 Filling, grading, lagooning, dredging, ditching, and excavating may be permitted only in accordance with the provisions of § NR 115.04, Wis.
 Adm.
 Code, the requirements of Ch.
 30, Wis.
-Stats., and other state and federal laws where applicable, and only if done in a manner designed to improve natural scenic beauty and minimize erosion, sedimentation, and impairment of fish and wildlife habitat.
+Stats., and other state and federal laws where applicable, and only if done in a manner designed to improve natural scenic beauty and minimize erosion, sedimentation, and impairment of fish and wildlife habitat, and natural scenic beauty.